joseph-schiro/Starfield-QOL/README.md

 1. Download the modpack anywhere on your PC you have access to.
 2. Run the EasyRemoval.bat.

-NOTE: The EasyRemoval bat file will remove all mods currently installed, and will revert your game to vanilla
+NOTE: The EasyRemoval bat file will remove all mods currently installed, and will revert your game to vanilla.

 ## Mod List